Treasury Relief Art Project (TRAP)

 Magafan, Ethel

-New Deal muralist whose TRAP work led to later Section commissions.
+One of the youngest New Deal muralists; her early TRAP work led to later Section of Fine Arts commissions.

 Magafan, Jenne